 report further or the reported activity is not a violation of the

-Statement and the matter is closed and/or referred to alternative
+Anchor and the matter is closed and/or referred to alternative dispute

-• There is sufficient information to determine that the reported activity falls within the purview of the Statement and there may be a violation of the Student Responsibilities.
-If this determination is made, the CRF will send notice of the student conduct report to the student or UAO representative through University email which will be deemed received immediately upon sending.
+• There is sufficient information to determine that the reported activity falls within the purview of the Anchor and there may be a violation of the Student Responsibilities.
+If this determination is made, the CRF will send notice of the student conduct report to the student or UAO representative through University email that will be deemed received immediately upon sending.

-184.108.40.206 This notification will include the date of the incident, a link to the Statement, a list of the sections of the Statement that are the subject of review and the date, time and location of the Administrative Conference
+220.127.116.11 This notification will include the date of the incident, a link to the Anchor, a list of the sections of the Anchor that are the subject of review and the date, time and location of the Administrative Conference.

 6.2.2 Administrative Conference